mabkenar/XMPPServerScorecard/README.md

 This is a fork of netlify/staticgen and it is still containing information about static site generators.
 Stay tuned for more updates.

+An extensive data set about XMPP server software is on [Zash/XMPP-Features](https://github.com/Zash/XMPP-Features) page.
+However, **XMPP Server Scorecard** aims to provide information about user-facing XMPP providers, i.e., website that people use to make XMPP accounts.

 ## Contributing

-Missing a static site generator here?
+Missing a XMPP server here?
 Just fork the repo and add your generator as a `<name>.md` in the `source/projects` folder.

 Make sure to follow the following rules: